-Press the seek switch (\triangle), release, and it will advance to the next selection.
-Press the seek switch (∇), release, and it will repeat the selection being played.
+Press the seek switch (\blacktriangle), release, and it will advance to the next selection.
+Press the seek switch (\blacktriangledown), release, and it will repeat the selection being played.

-When playing a CD or MD
+When playing a CD

 Press the seek switch (\blacktriangle) to skip to the next track.